-In 2013, small and medium enterprises (SMEs) accounted for 99.8% of enterprises and 72.3% of employment in Mexico.
-However, many of these firms fail to grow.1 Addressing the factors that constrain SME growth could boost developing countries’ long-term economic growth and employment.
+In 2013, small and medium enterprises (SMEs) accounted for 99.8 percent of enterprises and 72.3 percent of employment in Mexico.
+However, many of these firms fail to grow.1 Addressing the factors that constrain SME growth could boost low- and middle-income countries’ long-term economic growth and employment.
 While management practices and skills vary widely across firms in a given country, there is little evidence around whether consulting services can help improve management of SMEs, and if so, whether these management improvements are enough to change firm performance.
 Additionally, management consulting services are generally costly, and organizations working in private sector development have struggled to scale these programs in a cost-effective way.
 If alleviating managerial capital constraints improves firm performance or hiring, it could suggest a path towards SMEs growth.

 Context of the evaluation

 This study took place in the state of Puebla, Mexico, which comprises both urban and rural areas to the east of Mexico City.
 The vast majority of the firms in Puebla are SMEs, engaging in small-scale manufacturing or the provision of services.

 The intervention was conducted in collaboration with Puebla’s Institute for Productive Competitiveness (IPPC, in Spanish), a state agency that worked with small and medium-sized enterprises to improve their productivity.